revaturelabs/interviewquestions/Java/OOP/ClassesAndObjects.md

 <b>Ans:</b> C

-<b>Explanation:</b> The default constructor of any class call the no-arg constructor of the superclass, So, java provides an implicit super class "Object" which has a default constructor.
+<b>Explanation:</b> The default constructor of any class calls the no-arg constructor of the superclass, So, java provides an implicit super class "Object" which has a default constructor.

 </details>